Chuxiaof/microblog/README.md

 # microblog
 ### About
-A microblogging web application written in Python.
+A microblogging web application written in Python and Flask.